-The ADE7854/ADE7858/ADE7868/ADE7878 record the maximum absolute values reached by the voltage and current channels over a certain number of half-line cycles and stores them into the less significant 24 bits of the VPEAK and IPEAK 32-bit registers.
+The ADE7854A/ADE7858A/ADE7868A/ADE7878A record the maximum absolute values reached by the voltage and current channels over a certain number of half line cycles and store them into the least significant 24 bits of the VPEAK and IPEAK 32-bit registers.

-The PEAKCYC register contains the number of half-line cycles used as a time base for the measurement.
+The PEAKCYC register contains the number of half line cycles used as a time base for the measurement.
 The circuit uses the zero-crossing points identified by the zero-crossing detection circuit.
 Bits[4:2] (PEAKSEL[2:0]) in the MMODE register select the phases upon which the peak measurement is performed.
-Bit 2 selects Phase A, Bit 3 selects Phase B, and Bit 4 selects Phase C. Selecting more than one phase to monitor the peak values decreases proportionally the measurement period indicated in the PEAKCYC register because zero crossings from more phases are involved in the process.
-When a new peak value is determined, one of Bits[26:24] (IPPHASE[2:0] or VPPHASE[2:0]) in the IPEAK and VPEAK registers is set to 1, identifying the phase that triggered the peak detection event.
-For example, if a peak value has been identified on Phase A current, Bit 24 (IPPHASE[0]) in the IPEAK register is set to 1.
-If next time a new peak value is measured on Phase B, Bit 24 (IPPHASE[0]) of the IPEAK register is cleared to 0, and Bit 25 (IPPHASE[1]) of the IPEAK register is set to 1.
-Figure 50 shows the composition of the IPEAK and VPEAK registers.
+Bit 2 selects Phase A, Bit 3 selects Phase B, and Bit 4 selects Phase C. Selecting more than one phase to monitor the peak values proportionally decreases the measurement period indicated in the PEAKCYC register because zero crossings from more phases are involved in the process.

+When a new peak value is determined, one of the Bits[26:24] (IPPHASE[2:0]) or VPPHASE[2:0]) in the IPEAK and VPEAK registers is set to 1, identifying the phase that triggered the peak detection event.
+For example, if a peak value is identified on Phase A current, Bit 24 (IPPHASE[0]) in the IPEAK register is set to 1.
+If the next time, a new peak value is measured on Phase B, Bit 24 (IPPHASE[0]) of the IPEAK register is cleared to 0, and Bit 25 (IPPHASE[1]) of the IPEAK register is set to 1.
+Figure 51 shows the composition of the IPEAK and VPEAK registers.

-Figure 50.
+Figure 51.
 Composition of IPEAK[31:0] and VPEAK[31:0] Registers